Pontiac Torpedo: 1941: Torpedo name on all Pontiacs

 A wide grille with horizontal bars was used on the A-bodied Deluxe Torpedo.
 The parking lights were built into the grille.
 Headlights were fully recessed into the new, wider fenders.
 Speed-line ribbing was molded into the sides of both front and rear fenders.
 Deluxe Sixes were in Series 25.
 Deluxe Eights were in Series 27.
 The sixes had shorter hood ornaments, a "6" badge on the hood and Pontiac lettering on the side.
 The eights had larger hood ornaments, an "8" badge on the hood and Pontiac Deluxe lettering on the side.
 Deluxe Torpedoes had notchback styling.
 Initially five body styles were available: a 3-passenger 2-door Business Coupe, a 5-passenger 2-door Sedan Coupe, a 5-passenger 2-door Sedan, a 5-passenger 2-door convertible and a 5-passenger 4-door Sedan.
 The 5-passenger 4-door Metropolitan Sedan was added in the middle of the model year.
 It had 4-window styling with rear ventiplanes similar to the 4-door Custom Torpedo Sedan instead of the 6-window styling found on the regular 4-door Deluxe Torpedo Sedan.
 The convertible had a power top.

 Sleek fastback styling characterized the B-bodied Streamliner Torpedo.
 The roofline swept from the windshield to the rear bumper in one smooth curve.
 The front end sheet metal was the same as on the Deluxe Torpedo and trim difference between sixes and eights were also the same.
 Streamliner Sixes were in Series 26.
 Streamliner Eights were in Series 28.
 Beige corded wool cloth upholstery.
 There was also a Super Streamliner Torpedo subseries.
 Supers had the same body styling and trim but featured two-tone worsted wool cloth upholstery with pin stripes.
 They also added sponge rubber seat cushions, electric clocks, deluxe flexible steering wheels and divan type seats with folding center armrests.
 Two body-styles were available: a 5-passenger 2-door Sedan Coupe and a 5-passenger 4-door Sedan.

 The C-bodied Custom Torpedo had a notchback sedan and coupe as the previous year but new was a 4-door 8-passenger wood bodied station wagon in standard or Deluxe trim.
 Styling was similar to the Deluxe and Streamliner Torpedoes as were the variations between the sixes and the eights.
 Custom Sixes were in Series 24.
 Custom Eights were in Series 29.
 Station wagon bodies were built by Hercules and Ionia.
 The Ionia bodies had a more rounded rear end treatment.
 Standard station wagons had imitation leather upholstery while Deluxe types had genuine leather cushions.

 1941 was the last year Pontiac offered a model with the GM C-body until the big "Clamshell tailgate" Pontiac Safari and Grand Safari station wagons of 1971–76.
-The 1971–76 wagons were B-body variants with longer wheelbase than sedans.
-You can find this designation on the cowl tag after 1973.
-They will be "2B" for Pontiac B-body.